bradynichols/pcpartpickerbot/README.md

 In the case of the "case" command, some cases come in multiple colors.
 When this happens, the bot sends a list that the user can choose from of colors.
 The user can then use !select to select a number corresponding to a color and get the stats from that color.

+NOTE: You do not need Selenium to run the bot, only if you wish to update the .txt files.
+Selenium is only used in datacollector.py.

 Here are some images of the bot in action.
 Enjoy!

 ![CPU Command](http://u.cubeupload.com/bradyfish/9008ae7d1934077b7233.png)